ibm-cloud-docs/secrets-manager/vault-api.md

 | `private_key` | The matching private key to assign to an `imported_cert` secret. |
 | `intermediate` | The intermediate certificate data to assign to an `import_cert` secret.|
 | `labels[]` | Labels that you can use to filter for secrets in your instance.
 Up to 30 labels can be added. |
-{: caption="Create secret request parameters - Imported certificates" caption-side="top"}
+{: caption="Create secret request parameters - Imported certificates" caption-side="bottom"}
 {: #vault-create-secret-params-imported-certs}
 {: tab-title="Imported certificates"}
 {: tab-group="vault-create-secret-params"}